amevck/Covid-19-Tracker/README.md

 # Corona (Covid-19) Tracker

-This project is an open-source React based (TypeScript) project for tracking the corona virus state.
-This application loadded in offline mode once you go to url. this is showing last updated data if the device is offline. this is using [Open Disease Data](https://corona.lmao.ninja/docs/) for getting updated data.
-Please use a builded applicatn for getting full advantages (working with offline mode).
+This is an open-source React based (TypeScript) project designed for tracking the current status of the coronavirus.
+This application loadded in offline mode also.This is showing last updated data if the device is in offline.
+The corona tracker is using the [Open Disease Data](https://corona.lmao.ninja/).
+Please build the application and run with a http server for getting the full advantages (working with offline mode).

 ## Live demo